coilcoin/coil/README.md

 ```

 ## Mining
 Coil comes with a built in miner.
-To run the miner, copy the pubkey and address of your wallet into the `scripts/miner.py` file on lines 26 & 27.
-Then run the python file.
+To use the miner, update the details in the file and then run `miner2.py`.

-## Notes from the Developer
-If you look into the source code, you may be surprised by some "design" decisions.
-Firstly, wallets (yes private keys) are stored by the server.
-This is purely for development.
-Once the node software is functioning, server-stored wallets will be removed and a seperate wallet program will be instated.

 ## Dependencies
 * Python 3.6 (only tested with Ubuntu 17.10)
-* aiohttp
+* Flask
 * requests

-Optional
-* Flask (required for the wallet)

 ## Contributing
 I am looking to build a small community to develop coil further.
 If you're interested in contributing servers,